 Product Code M2016L2-1g

-Allows high doping concentrations without affecting properties of the nanotube
+allow high doping concentrations without affecting properties of the nanotubes

 Quick and reliable shipping